okjuan/vbook/_posts/2025-08-07-ireland-trip.md

 ---
-modified_date: 2025-08-15
+modified_date: 2025-08-17
 layout: post
 title: trip to Ireland
 permalink: /ireland
 tags: journal travel
 ---

-Z and I are vacationing in Ireland for a week!
+Z and I are vacationing in Ireland for a week from August 8th til the 15th.
 <!--more-->

 #### Thursday 08/07/2025 -- Vancouver, BC